SupercomputingWales/TensorFlow-GPU-Example-Singularity/README.md

 # TensorFlow-GPU-Example
-An simple example of how to use Tensorflow with Anaconda, Python and GPU on Super Computing Wales
+An simple example of how to use Tensorflow with Anaconda, Python and GPU on Super Computing Wales.

+Note that this example sets up an Anaconda environment which takes around 40,000 files.
+The default quota on Super Computing Wales is only 100,000 files, please delete or achive some files before running this if you have more than 60,000 files already.

 ## Setup